Do you dye Easter eggs or not?

 Just as my husband and I had waded through what the Lord would have for us to teach our children and model for them regarding Halloween, which I write about here, we have also considered Easter, Christmas, and other holidays.

-So after much prayer and thoughtful examination, my husband and I felt that if we could find good ways to redeem Easter eggs we should try, to be a light, just as we did by doing the pumpkin gospel with our children, which you can download free here.
+So after much prayer and thoughtful examination, my husband and I felt that if we could find good ways to utilize Easter eggs in a way that would bring glory to Christ, we should try, to be a light, just as we did by doing the pumpkin gospel with our children, which you can download free here.

 Just as there are ways in which we can partner with Christ to Redeem Halloween, or any day really, we can also choose to make Him the greater, and the greatest focus of every holiday.
-Since He is the reason for which we celebrate Easter Sunday in the first place, it really isn’t that hard to find a beautiful story to teach and focus on.
+He is the reason for which we celebrate Resurrection Sunday in the first place!
+It really isn’t that hard to find a beautiful story to teach and focus on.
 The story of the Cross.

-So when we came across the timeless classic that soon became one of our children’s favorite Easter books, The Legend of the Easter Egg.
+So when we came across the timeless classic that soon became one of our children’s favorite Easter books, The Legend of the Easter Egg, I had to share about it with you.

 Illustrated By: James Bernardin